Frequently Asked Questions

 What is the method of payment?

 Payment is made in two parts.
-A non-refundable amount of 50% is due for the reservation of the date and the remaining 50% is due 30 days prior to the wedding date.
-All of the payments should be made by bank transfer since it is the safest way of payment for both parties.
+A non-refundable amount of 50% is due for the date’s reservation, and the remaining 50% is due 30 days before the wedding date.
+All of the payments should be made by bank transfer since it is the safest payment method for both parties.
 If you prefer to pay by credit card (PayPal or Transferwise), a fee will be added to the final price.

 How can we hire your services?

-It is more and more common to undertake the process through the Internet, since many of the couples that hire my services live outside of the country or far from where I live.
-The Internet is an easy and fast way of communicating that I use and believe in.
-To hire my services, simply send me an email with all the details of your wedding (date, location, schedule, etc.).
-With that information, I will make a quotation in which you will find all of the details for making a reservation.
+It is common to undertake the process through the Internet, since many couples who hire my services live outside the country or far from where I live.
+The Internet is an easy and fast way of communicating.
+To hire my services, just send me an email with all the details of your wedding (date, location, schedule).
+With that information, I will make a quotation where you will find all of the details for making a reservation.

 Would you like to contact me?